 Navigating COVID-19: an update from Nigeria

-PWAs and their families were invited to attend community-based workshops on skin cancer and sun safety.
-PWAs received flyers, leaflets, and sun protection materials during these workshops, including sunscreen, hats, and clothing.
+Persons with Albinism and their families were invited to attend community-based workshops on skin cancer and sun safety.
+Persons with Albinism received flyers, leaflets, and sun protection materials during these workshops, including sunscreen, hats, and clothing.
 Through this, they were able to learn about the early signs of skin cancer and how to protect themselves and their loved ones.

-In total, 73 PWAs were reached.
+In total, 73 Persons with Albinism were reached.
 Of this, 32 patients had excisional biopsies.
 Dr Enechukwu and her team collected 199 skin biopsies, where over 50% were malignant or premalignant, and 17% were not.
 The remaining biopsies are awaiting processing.
 As such, the results have not yet been confirmed.
-The data collected from this project was also utilised for training 60 dermatologists about the early detection of skin cancers in PWA and the role of Dermoscopy in evaluating PWA.
+The data collected from this project was also utilised for training 60 dermatologists about the early detection of skin cancers in Persons with Albinism and the role of Dermoscopy in evaluating Persons with Albinism.

 The project was a great success.
 Nonetheless, there were challenges.
 Therefore, Dr Enechukwu notes the lessons learnt were as follows: